priyansh71/webScrape/README.md

-Contains a script for scraping data from the website [~Linkin Park Discography~](https://www.discogs.com/artist/40029-Linkin-Park) and it's relative links.
+This repo contains a script for scraping data from the website [Linkin Park Discography](https://www.discogs.com/artist/40029-Linkin-Park) and it's relative links.

 Resulting csv contains Linkin Park's famous studio albums, year of release and corresponding songs.